Finding a psychotherapist specializing in LGBT or lesbian issues is not always easy.

 Family and parenting questions

-Another type of question that lesbian couples raise is around the process of becoming parents.
+Another type of question that lesbian couples often raise is around the process of becoming parents.
 This is a big decision, and counseling can help you through the process.

 While we understand that a traditional view of a family includes a mother, a father, and a child or children, it is shown that lesbian couples make just as great parents as heterosexual couples.